 In support of Purple Tuesday, we’ve put together some top tips and recommendations for other retailers to help improve the accessibility in their shops and make shopping an enjoyable and more inclusive experience for everyone.

-In many retail stores, aisles are often long and high which can be particularly difficult for customers with walking aids such as sticks and Zimmer frames or those in wheelchairs, to navigate.
+In many retail stores, aisles are often long and high which can be particularly difficult for customers with walking aids such as sticks and Zimmer frames or wheelchair users, to navigate.
 Breaking these up into shorter sections of varying heights will make it much easier for these customers.

 Having higher shelves around the perimeter of the shop with the lowest ones in the centre of the space will allow for a clear view around the store.
 Customers with a cognitive or visual impairment should also be able to identify the size and layout of the store from the entrance and be directed around the store by focussing their vision towards key displays.